-In the previous part I wrote about how effective and flexible meshing had been with SC/Tetra when simulating many extraction head versions for the cylinder head vacuum-cleaner.
+In the previous part I wrote about how effective and flexible meshing had been with SC/Tetra when simulating many extraction head versions for the cylinder head cleaning project.
 When I wanted to analyse a new extraction head I only had to change and remesh that specific part and attach it to the main mesh again and push GO button.

-Since the whole simulation domain contained 11 million elements – 6.6 million was the casting alone – this meshing method resulted significant reduction of meshing time because in order to create the mesh of a new version I only had to remesh a 3-4 million element piece instead of the whole 11 million element domain.
+Since the whole simulation domain contained 11 million elements – 6.6 million was the casting alone – this meshing method resulted significant reduction of meshing time.
+Because in order to create the mesh of a new version I only had to remesh a 3-4 million element piece instead of the whole 11 million element domain.

 The only way you can properly design the extraction heads is to know what is going on in them and in the cylinder head casting.
 Because nobody can see inside cylinder head channels while cleaning here comes computational fliud dynamics into the picture.